A Guide To Building An Ancestral Altar

 Building an ancestral altar is much like preparing for houseguests — a general guideline: tidy up, have something to offer, and make the space inviting.
 I will share with you a glimpse into some foundational items I keep on my ancestral altar as well as simple guidelines if you’re just beginning or are looking for ways to refresh your existing altar.

 Ancestral altars exist in cultures all around the world, each with their unique customs and traditions and ways for honoring their dead.
-I first fell in love with this practice while observing a seasonal community altar in my hometown in honor of Día De Los Muertos [a Mexican All Souls Day celebrated throughout Latin America where families welcome back the souls of the deceased with vibrant festivities, their favorite foods, and colorfully adorned altars].
+I first fell in love with this practice while observing a seasonal community altar in my hometown in honor of Día De Los Muertos [an All Souls Day celebrated throughout Latin America where families welcome back the souls of the deceased with vibrant festivities, their favorite foods, and colorfully adorned altars].
 I was enamored with the garlands of golden marigolds draped over black and white portraits like little suns, with the perfectly decorated baked treats layed out on plates for the spirits to feast on, the music, the colors — this was a party.

 The families who contributed to these community altars had set a joyously adorned space with their relatives’ treasured mementos from their earth-life, “stocked the pantry” with their favorite foods and beverages, dusted off and lovingly set out their photos, and arranged vases of fresh flowers.
 This was a homecoming for the ancestors and the scene was nothing short of inviting.